 Lindsay Bowerman graduated magna cum laude from Houghton College with a Bachelor of Science Degree in Biology with an Environmental Emphasis accompanied by Spanish and Missions minors.
 She continued her education at the University of Connecticut and graduated with a Master of Science Degree in Biodiversity and Conservation.
 Her area of research included population density and distribution of mammals in the tropical lowland rainforests of Costa Rica.
 She also had an internship with the National Oceanic and Atmospheric Administration working on a conservation plan for Stenotomus chyrsops, a heavily harvested fish species found in the Atlantic Ocean and worked on Caretta caretta sea turtle conservation on Hilton Head Island.

-Ms. Bowerman has been teaching Middle School science at Cross Schools for more than five years and has recently started working with the Lower School in a hands-on laboratory setting.
+Ms. Bowerman has been teaching Middle School science at Cross Schools for more than five years.
 Her goal is to instill a love of science and life-long learning into all the students that pass through her science lab.
 She thinks there is no better way to learn about God than to study Him through his miraculous creation, which she strives to share with her students daily.
-Contact Ms. Bowerman at email@example.com.
+Contact Ms. Bowerman at firstname.lastname@example.org.

-A Rotary Teacher of the Year (2013/14), she was also selected to intern for Nancie Atwell's Center for Teaching and Learning (2011).
-She has participated in NEH Landmarks of American History Workshops for four consecutive years (2012- 2015).
-She works hard to develop empathy muscles in the hearts of those she teaches and as a result Mrs. Brougham-Cook has funded classroom-based service learning programs as a UNICEF Trick or Treat - Kids Helping Kids Movement grant recipient, and has twice received Palmetto Electric Bright Ideas grant awards to improve her teaching environments.
-She has served as an advisory board member on the following boards: Scholastic Storyworks, eTextPrep - Middle School Challenge and Georgia Aquarium's Educational Advisory Board.
-She is a National Writing Project Teacher Consultant.
-Contact Mrs. Brougham-Cook at firstname.lastname@example.org.
+A Rotary Teacher of the Year (2013/14), she also interned at Nancie Atwell's Center for Teaching and Learning (2011) and is a National Writing Project teacher consultant.
+She has participated in several NEH Landmarks of American History Workshops (2012- 2017) and in the UN Peace Camp for Teachers, South Korea (2018).
+She works hard to develop empathy muscles in the hearts of those she teaches through service learning programs, and has received grants from the UNICEF Trick or Treat - Kids Helping Kids Movement and the Anne Frank Partnership program as a Seldin K Smith Foundation grant recipient.
+She has received a number of Palmetto Electric Bright Ideas grant awards and the DAR’s Helen Pouch Memorial Classroom Fund to improve her teaching environments.
+She served as an advisory board member on the following boards: Scholastic Storyworks, eTextPrep - Middle School Challenge and Georgia Aquarium's Educational Advisory Board.
+Contact Mrs. Brougham-Cook at email@example.com.

 Tracey Cannon began her teaching career in 2000, and taught for fourteen of those years in Beaufort County.
 She and her husband moved here from Columbia, South Carolina.
 She has three amazing children: Madeline, Calem and Emerson.
 After five years at Hilton Head Middle School, she taught 4th and 5th grade at Okatie Elementary.
 She is certified in middle school language arts and has a Gifted and Talented Endorsement.